 How do I File a Claim for Workers’ Compensation in Louisiana?

 Under the Louisiana Workers’ Compensation Law, most workers in the state have coverage from their first day at work.
 This includes all full-time, part-time, and seasonal workers at a covered workplace.
 In some cases, independent contractors may also have coverage.

 The first step you should take is to report your injury to your supervisor.
 If you miss more than a week at work, by law, they have only ten days to report the injury to the workers’ compensation insurance provider.
 They do this by submitting a “First Report of Injury or Illness” form to the Office of Workers’ Compensation (OWC).

 This begins the claims process.
 If they fail to submit this form or deny your injuries occurred at work, a workers’ compensation law firm may be able to help.

-What Are Some Common Issues That Could Affect My Workers’ Comp Claim?
+What Are Some Common Issues that Could Affect My Workers’ Compensation Claim?

 Several common issues can occur when injured workers file a claim based on their workplace injury or illness.
 They include:

 In some cases, employers will deny that the injuries or illness occurred because of the job.
 When this happens, they may not submit the proper paperwork or deny all liability in the case.